oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

 In this lab, you will check source database to identify whether it meets prerequistes for Physical Database Migration.

-Whenever required please do the necessary modification in source database to meet the prerequisites.
+Whenever required you can do necessary modification in source database to meet the prerequisites.

 Estimated Time: 30 mins

-1. Login to Source Database Server.
+**1. Login to Source Database Server.**

-   Login to Source Database server using Public IP and ssh key.
+   Login to Source Database Server using Public IP and ssh key.

-2. Set the environment for the database.
+**2. Set the environment for the database.**

-   Switch user to Oracle using below command.
+   Switch user to "oracle" using below command.

    sudo su - oracle